The five best arguments that Apple’s App Store is a monopoly

 Monopolies old and new

-Match Group’s attorney Jared Sine dunked on Apple several times during the hearing, but his most memorable one came at the end of his opening statement:
+Match Group attorney Jared Sine dunked on Apple several times during the hearing, but his most memorable one came at the end of his opening statement:

 When the veneer of their safety, security, and privacy arguments shatters under the weight of scrutiny, Apple and Google respond that they built the platforms and should be able to decide what business models they use.
 Members of the Subcommittee, I submit that the railroad companies built the railroads.
 The steel companies built the steel mills.
 The power companies built the power lines.
 The telephone companies built the telephone lines.
 The creators of all of these incredible inventions each made the same argument at different times, but it did not justify monopoly rents then and neither should it today.
 Just because Apple and Google own platforms, does not give them the right as a matter of law to mandate exclusivity and restrict competition.